griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/04_creating_images.md

 )
 ```

-The main thing to be aware of is that these components always exist.
+The main thing to be aware of is that you must use _both_ components - Driver and Engine.
 You choose the model with the **Driver**, use the **Engine** to facilitate the use of the model, and then access the engine with either a **Task** or a **Tool**.

 In this course, because we're focusing on image generation as part of a _Pipeline_, we'll generate images using a _Task_.

 ## The Image Task

-In order to get started, we'll begin by replacing the Fake Image Generation task with a real one, using OpenAI DALL·E 3.
+To get started, we'll begin by replacing the Fake Image Generation task with a real one, using OpenAI DALL·E 3.
 We'll start with the basics, and adjust settings in a future step.
 For now, we just want to get things working.

 ### Imports